 "We have always been channel-neutral," says Robert Fredrick, senior marketing director at DSL Extreme, a high-speed internet service provider.
 "Our priority is to make it as easy as possible for customers to research and buy the right internet package, regardless of whether that happens online or over the phone."
 Using AdWords call extensions, DSL Extreme gives customers the option to either call or click through to its website.
 And even if a customer opts to visit the website first, the company prominently features its phone number on every landing page to make it easy to transition from online research to an offline conversation.
 It also uses data from every omni-channel touchpoint to deliver the most relevant customer experience possible.
 Thanks to these insights, calls have become a "huge revenue driver."

 #2.
-Optimise your call centre for your most valuable callers
+Optimize your call center for your most valuable callers

 #3.
 Use contextual signals to tailor the caller experience